karatelabs/karate/karate-core/README.md

 ```

 # Debugging
 You can use the [Visual Studio Karate entension](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin) for stepping through and debugging a test.
 You can see a [demo video here](https://twitter.com/KarateDSL/status/1167533484560142336).
+We recommend that you get comfortable with this because it is going to save you lots of time.
+And creating tests may actually turn out to be fun !

 When you are in a hurry, you can pause a test in the middle of a flow just to look at the browser developer tools to see what CSS selectors you need to use.
 For this you can use [`karate.stop()`](../#karate-stop) - but of course, *NEVER* forget to remove this before you move on to something else !